synthintai/nn/README.md

 The code is divided into the following sections:

-1. `nn.[ch]` - The neural net library, which can be pulled directly into a project.
+1. `nn.[ch]` - The neural net library, which can be pulled directly into your embedded project.

-2. `data_prep.[ch]` - Data processing functions, used to read, parse, and shuffle sample data on which to train a model.
+2. `data_prep.[ch]` - Data processing functions, used to read, parse, and shuffle training data.

 3. `train.c` - An example of how to construct, train, and save a neural network model.

-4. `test.c` - Evaluates the model performance, comparing predictions to ground truth of seen vs. unseen data.
+4. `test.c` - Evaluates model performance, comparing predictions to ground truth of seen vs. unseen data.

 5. `predict.c` - Demonstrates how to use a trained neural network model in a target application to make predictions on new data.

+6. `prune.c` - Removes least contributing neuron from a network to reduce model size and improve performance.

+7. `quantize.c` - Converts a floating-point model to a 8-bit integer model.
+This reduces model size by about 66%.

 ## Features